luizmugnaini/presheaf/README.md

 C++20 and its only dependency is libc and a few OS headers (see [here](#dependencies) for more info).
 Compilers that are ensured to work are: Clang, GCC, MSVC.

-The code is written with simplicity in mind and does **not** adhere to the principles of the so called "modern" C++.
-There is no use of exceptions, inheritance, and only a few standard headers are used.
-For more information, check the [style guide](./STYLE_GUIDE.md).
+The code is written with simplicity and performance in mind, hence it does **not** adhere to the principles of the so called "modern" C++.
+There is no use of exceptions, inheritance, smart pointers, etc. For more information, check the [style guide](./STYLE_GUIDE.md).

 # Building